 The Tuli region is home to a large elephant population, which is one of the most exciting things about the area.
 However, these gentle giants do have quite an impact on the environment with their 12 - 18 hour-a-day feeding habit.

 For this reason, it’s important for us to keep track of their population growth and movement.
-You'll help us do this by taking part in elephant research.
+As an environmental volunteer, you’ll have the opportunity help us do this by taking part in elephant research.
 For example, you'll help identify and record individual elephants and their family groups.
 You'll also learn how to spot and record movement patterns.

 Anti-poaching patrols